Modeling the amplification of epidemic spread by individuals exposed to misinformation on social media

 Such integration would enable the transition of individuals from ordinary to misinformed susceptible states throughout the simulation, allowing for a simultaneous examination of opinion and disease dynamics.
 Some theoretical models have already explored similar approaches and obtained results that align with our findings\cite{Mumtaz2022Apr, Sontag2022Mar}.
-Additional extensions of the model could account for a feedback loop whereby witnessing local infections could drive changes in behaviors equivalent to the transition of individuals out of the misinformed population.